burtonr/blog/content/posts/cloud-migration.md

 With the application running in a container, new team members can get started faster, deployments can be simplified to pushing the image, and updating the configuration.

 ### Storage
 When running your application in the cloud, or in a container, keep the idea in mind that there is no local disk.
-The storage system in both are ephemeral and will disapear if your application stops or crashes.
+The storage system in both are ephemeral and will disappear if your application stops or crashes.
 Cloud Storage is the way to compensate for that 'feature'.

 ### Infrastructure-as-Code (IaC)
-Infrastructure-as-Code is the idea that all of the infrastructure is defined in a text file to allow for quickly reproducing, or duplicating entire environments in the cloud.
+Infrastructure-as-Code is the idea that all of the infrastructure is defined in a text (code) file to allow for quickly reproducing, or duplicating entire environments in the cloud.

+This concept is an important step in the migration to the cloud.
+Where you don't have complete control over the servers your code is running on.

 Prepare monolith for strangulation
     isolate sections of code that can run independently and move them to a cloud infrastructure (serverless, vm, static storage...)